 - Turn off the tap while soaping and scrubbing the dishes.

-- If you have a garden or grow plants in pots, make it a habit of watering them earlier or later through the day.
+- If you have a garden or grow plants in pots, make it a habit of watering them earlier or later in the day.
 This is to avoid evaporation so that you will have to use less water.

 - Take shorter showers.
 Limit it to 5-15 minute.
 Turn off the shower while you are shampooing and soaping.

 - Make sure that leaky faucets and pipe problems are always fixed immediately.
 These problems usually boost your unused water consumption.

 You do not always have to use your car if you have one.
 If your country or city has a good public transportation network, take advantage of that.
 This way, you will not only avoid traffic but also pay regularly for expensive refuelling of your vehicle.